codehsbooks/apjava/Methods/string-processing.md

 ### Writing a `reverse` Method

-Now that we know we need a reverse method, we can write the psuedocode for that:
+Now that we know we need a reverse method, we can write the pseudocode for that:

 ```
 reverse(String text)